aryna-yukhnevich/dev/README.md

 ```
 **Monitoring Groups Configuration**: \
 Inside each group we list group elements with their properties (such as `name`, `sla_seconds`, `minimum_number_of_runs`).
-- in the `group_name` parameter, specify the name of your monitoring pipeline (group).
+- `group_name` - the name of your monitoring pipeline.
 - the element `glue_jobs` should be adjusted in accordance with the monitoring resource type (e.g., `glue_jobs`, `step_functions`, `lambda_functions`, `glue_workflows`, `glue_catalogs`, `glue_crawlers`).
-- in the `name` parameter, specify the resource name to be monitored (e.g., Glue Job name). \
+- `name` - specify the resource name to be monitored. \
 **Note**: If you would like to monitor the resources with the same prefix (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), you can simply describe them using wildcards: `glue-pipeline1-*`.
-- in the `monitored_environment_name` parameter, enter the name of your monitored environment (listed in the general settings).
+- `monitored_environment_name` - the name of your monitored environment (listed in the general settings).
-- [Optional] in the `sla_seconds`, specify the SLA for the resource execution time if applicable.
+- [Optional] `sla_seconds` - specify the SLA for the resource execution time if applicable.
 If the execution time exceeds `sla_seconds`, such resource run will be marked with the `Warning` status and the comment that some runs haven't met SLA (=<<sla_seconds>> sec) will be included in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.
-- [Optional] in the `minimum_number_of_runs`, specify the least number of runs expected if applicable.
+- [Optional] `minimum_number_of_runs` - specify the least number of runs expected if applicable.
 In this case if there have been less actual runs than expected, then such resource run will be marked with the `Warning` status and an additional comment will be shown in the Daily Digest.
 If this parameter is not set or equals to zero - the check is not applied during the Digest generation.

 ### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>
 The `recipients.json` file specifies recipients for alerts and digests, along with their subscriptions to the monitoring groups.